 Hart was named the 2004 Nike Coach of the Year and was inducted to the Baylor Wall of Honor, the highest award bestowed upon Baylor letterwinners.
 Former pupil Michael Johnson was inducted into the United States Track & Field Hall of Fame and his 200-meter performance at the 1996 Olympics in Atlanta was deemed the greatest track and field moment in the last 25 years by USATF.
 Wariner was honored as the Mondo National and Regional Outdoor Track Athlete of the Year, while Williamson was named Big 12 Outdoor Track Athlete of the Year.

 Those accomplishments are just a few in a long list by Hart, a coach widely regarded as one of the best in the country.
-Selected as USA Track & Field’s 2004 and 2006 Nike Coach of the Year, Hart is a member of the Baylor Wall of Honor, the Arkansas Sports Hall of Fame, the USA Track & Field Coaches Association Hall of Fame, the Texas Sports Hall of Fame and the Baylor Athletic Hall of Fame.
-He served as an assistant coach on the United States' 2000 Olympic team and was named the U.S. Olympic Committee's National Track & Field Coach of the Year in 1996, 2004 and 2006.
+Selected as USA Track and Field’s 2004 and 2006 Nike Coach of the Year, Hart is a member of the Baylor Wall of Honor, the Arkansas Sports Hall of Fame, the USA Track & Field Coaches Association Hall of Fame, the Texas Sports Hall of Fame and the Baylor Athletic Hall of Fame.
+He served as an assistant coach on the USA’ 2000 Olympic team and was named the USOC National Track and Field Coach of the Year in 1996, 2004 and 2006.